socketteer/worldspider/README.md

 ### Generating text

-To generate completions from the caret, press `Alt+D` (You can change this keybinding in the keybindings editor by changing the command `worldspider.getModelCompletions`).
+To generate completions from the caret, press `Alt+D`.
 To generate infills, select the text you want to replace and press `Alt+Shift+D`.

 Use arrow keys to scroll through completions and hit enter to append one to the prompt, or click a completion to append it.